fevertownie/awintersball/README.md

-haii im cyrn, usually at the tree close to the docks (i am *not proship myself*, and i dont engage in proship discourse b4 anyone asks, i just like sitting there) if im on webfishing with a code in my name then you're 100% free to join!!
+haii im cyrn, usually at the tree close to the docks (i *do not engage in proship discourse myself*, and i'd prefer not to label myself as a "proshipper" or "anti" b4 anyone asks, i just like sitting there :P) if im on webfishing with a code in my name then you're 100% free to join!!

 ![](https://i.pinimg.com/originals/c6/e9/d3/c6e9d35080f9706109590469e6d03ec7.gif)